Review Megabus low cost bus service Manchester London

 For directions to Shudehill Interchange, enter postcode M4 2AF or go to Multimap

 How can Megabus offer a 200 mile, four and half hour journey for less than the price of going one stop on the Tube?
 By using the same principle as low cost airlines: Operating costs are kept to a minimum by the use of online booking.
 It's also possible to book by phone or use an agent.

 Megabus is a ticketless service.
 When your booking is complete receive a confirmation number which serves as proof you have booked and paid.
 You give this number to the driver who ticks it off on a list and you can then get on board and take your seat.
 You can even have your confirmation number sent to a mobile phone.

-This is truly low cost travel, because although the likes of Ryanair and easyJet may also offer rock bottom fares, passengers also have to pay departure taxes.
-With Megabus, all you pay is the fare plus that 50p booking fee.
+This is truly low cost travel, because although Ryanair and easyJet may also offer rock bottom fares, passengers also have to pay departure taxes.
+With Megabus, all you pay is the fare plus a 50p booking fee.

 You might think that a low-budget, no-frills operator uses battered second-hand crates with rocky suspension and threadbare seats.
 This is not so.
 The Megabus fleet is new or nearly new, with on-board toilets, seat belts and an area for wheelchair users.